Galvanic Corrosion - Galvanic Isolator vs Isolation Transformer

 The isolator ä is installed directly behind the boat's 230 V socket.
 The forward voltage from the galvanic isolator is higher than the potential difference between metals.
 This means that this voltage will not allow conduction and the galvanic isolator as such will prevent all electrolyte current.
 However, if there is a (higher) fault voltage in the AC circuit, the diodes will conduct and the RCD will break the circuit.

-See our range of Galvanic Isolators
+See us range of Galvanic Isolators

 Isolation transformer